digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/lifecycling/fixed-rate-bond.rst

   :start-after: -- CREATE_CLOCK_UPDATE_EVENT_BEGIN
   :end-before: -- CREATE_CLOCK_UPDATE_EVENT_END

+Note that it is the bank that actively creates this clock update event.
+This results in more control when to actually process the coupon payment.
+One could also use ledger time, but that would cause problems in some cases, for example:

+- A system is down when the coupon should be processed.
+Processing it the next day is difficult if ledger time is automatically used.
+- The coupon payment depends on market data, which the data provider occasionally provides with a delay.
+Retroactively processing this is simpler if the lifecycler can provide the today date.

 Now, we have what we need to actually lifecycle the bond.
 The ``Evolve`` choice of the lifecycle rule is exercised to process the time event: